-Iceland Full Circle
+Iceland Full Circle with Snaefellsnes

 This road trip takes you around “the ring road” (Riksveg 1), which circles all of Iceland.
 Experience all the extreme, beautiful and fascinating wonders along the way.
 You will drive over highland plateaus, through barren lave landscapes and lush farmlands, along the coast and into fairytale fjords with mighty mountains towering over you and glaciers sparkling in the horizon.
 Let yourself be seduced by Iceland’s ever changing and contrasting scenery.
 This trip is one of our most popular during summer, and gives you ample time in Reykjavík and on the road.
 Driving Distance: 2330 km.